schorschie/schorschie.github.io/index.md

 &nbsp;

-> Hi, I’m Gregory, a highly skilled mechanical engineer.
-I love developing and
+> Hi, I’m Gregory, a highly skilled mechanical and software engineer.
+I love
-> implementing new methods for computational simulations of mechanic and control
+> developing and implementing new methods for computational simulations of
-> problems.
-I recently implemented a enterprise wide new verification and
+> mechanic and control problems.
+My recent project is an enterprise wide new
-> validation approach and now want to see virtualized development come to life.
+> verification and validation approach which I see come to life.

 &nbsp;

 ## Professional Experience

-*(since 2017)*
+*(since 2020)*
 {: .left_time_stamp}

 ### Systems Engineer